-Your application will continue to be processed.
+We have initiated the process to reconsider your records.
 We will contact you if we need any more information.
 This will include us asking you to make a submission before a final decision is made.

-Disclaimer - This factsheet is a summary which has been made available to assist you to make a submission pursuant to the National Disability Insurance Scheme (Worker Screening) Act 2020 in Western Australia and is not designed to offer specific legal or other advice of any kind.
+Disclaimer - This factsheet is a summary which has been made available to assist you to understand a decision that has been made on your application pursuant to the National Disability Insurance Scheme (Worker Screening) Act 2020 in Western Australia and is not designed to offer specific legal or other advice of any kind.
 Please access the National Disability Insurance Scheme (Worker Screening) Act 2020 for the full detail of this legislation.
 It is recommended that you obtain appropriate professional/legal advice that considers your particular set of circumstances if you require further assistance.

-The Screening Unit is committed to providing clear information to help you understand your rights and meet your obligations.
+The Screening Unit is committed to providing clear

+information to help you understand your rights and meet your obligations.
 Every reasonable effort has been made to ensure information is accurate and up to date.
 However, errors can occur and changes after the time of publication may impact on the accuracy of the information in a factsheet/information sheet.
-Further information about the National Disability Insurance Scheme (Worker Screening) Act 2020 is available on the website at www.ndiswsu.wa.gov.au.